MAnalytics/akmedoids/README.md

 ### Example usage:

-Given a longitudinal datasets, the following is an example of how `akmedoids` could be used to extract clusters of long-term  trend from the datasets.
+Given a longitudinal datasets, the following is an example of how `akmedoids` could be used to extract clusters of trajectories with similar long-term trends over time.

 ```{r}
 #generate some datasets